Fellowship-of-the-Link/old-TfT-test1/Project plan.md

 # Outline Project plan - v1
-This is one of several plans.
+This is one of several possible plans.
 It presupposed that we can actually get the site working before we show it to anyone.
 This is therefore not a good plan if the "preparation" phase is too onerous - see [[alternative project plan]].

 ## Build